LINKS – LEADING ORGANIZATIONS

 I.S.I. additionally directs the Collegiate Network, which provides “technical and financial assistance” to nearly 100 independent publications at many American universities.
 It administers student internships and fellowships, as well as an online publication, Campus Magazine.com.

 The NAS is an academic association of professors, graduate students, trustees, and administrators pressing for “an informed understanding of the Western intellectual heritage.”
-Its prominent concerns include “the substitution of social reform for the pursuit of knowledge”, “dogmatic hostility to Western civilization”, and the decline of core curricula and rise of “unscholarly curricular innovations.”
+Its prominent concerns include “the substitution of social reform for the pursuit of knowledge”, “dogmatic hostility to Western civilization”, and the decline of core curricula and the rise of “unscholarly curricular innovations.”

 The American Academy for Liberal Education is an association that accredits institutions offering “quality general education programs in the liberal arts.”
 Their accreditation is premised upon “demanding core studies in the arts, sciences, and humanities” These distinctions are measures for parents and students seeking challenging and comprehensive programs of studies.
 It is a U.S. Department of Education-approved accreditor of Higher Education institutions, with members such as St John’s College, Thomas Aquinas College, and the University of Dallas.